MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 **Incidentally, that's the question that started the chain of events that led me to writing this article - I wanted to throw an extra gain path into a Dattoro to see what would happen.
 Geraint's solution, as usual, was super elegant and inspired this whole FDN perspective shift approach to reverb, thank you Geraint xxx.
 </sub>
 <h1><s>The Wii Fit balance board</s> Orthogonal Transforms</h1>
 Back to our idea of orthogonality, remember that it preserves the lengths of the input vector (and by extension, in our case, the input signal's energy).
 We need a way to somehow keep the matrix orthogonal, while adding extra paths to it.
-One way to do that is with orthogonal transforms, which sound scary, but really are things like rotation*, and reflection.
+One way to do that is with orthogonal transforms, which sound scary, but really are things like rotation and reflection.
 So let's take a look at a 2d rotation matrix:
 <br>
 <br>